mtrevisan/AMDLoader/README.md

 # AMDLoader
 Minimal file and module loader that implements the Asynchronous module definition (AMD), compliant with require.js.

-Mainly it allows you to
+Mainly it allows you to:
   - load resources on demand
   - define dependencies that must load before a module is executed